Key Takeaways (2026)

-- Permanent lights sit inside aluminum channels and are nearly invisible during the day.
-Govee lights have visible wires
+- Daytime look: Permanent lights sit inside color matched aluminum track, nearly invisible.
+Govee has visible wires and exposed power box.

 What Are Govee Lights?